1997 Pacific typhoon season: Tropical Storm Scott

 In the middle of July, a mid-level circulation formed within the tropical upper tropospheric trough.
 The circulation built toward the surface, and by July 20 the system developed a low-level circulation with scattered associated convection.
 Based on its organization, the Japan Meteorological Agency (JMA) classified the system as a weak tropical depression early on July 20 while located about 820 km northeast of Farallon de Pajaros, the northernmost island in the Northern Mariana Islands.
 Early development was impeded by the outflow from Typhoon Rosie; after drifting northwestward for 2 days the system turned to the northeast, and by July 24 the influence from Rosie greatly diminished.
 Accordingly, the organization of the depression quickly increased, and on July 24 the Joint Typhoon Warning Center (JTWC) classified it as Tropical Depression 11W.

 A building anticyclone to its northwest forced the depression southeastward.
 It became steadily less organized, and on July 26 JTWC issued a final warning on the system, believing it to be dissipating.
 Shortly thereafter, however, the system began re-organizing, and on July 27 the system developed into Tropical Storm Scott.
 The storm tracked northwestward, then westward, and finally turned to the northeast.
 Scott gradually strengthened to attain peak winds of 105 km/h on July 29.
 JMA had upgraded the depression to tropical storm status on July 28, and assessed its peak intensity at 75 km/h.
 Scott maintained its peak intensity for about 12 hours before slowly weakening as it accelerated northeastward.
 On August 2, the storm merged with an approaching frontal trough, and the following day JMA considered Scott dissipated while located near the Alaskan island of Gareloi.
 Tropical Storm Scott never affected land.
 The storm was the only tropical cyclone during the season to not form from the monsoon trough.

 Typhoon Tina (Huling)

+Typhoon Tina, also known as Huling, was a powerful typhoon that formed in the Western Pacific Ocean during the 1997 typhoon season.
+It intensified rapidly, reaching peak intensity as a Category 2 typhoon with sustained winds of 140 km/h (85 mph).
+Tina brought heavy rainfall, strong winds, and storm surges to the Philippines, causing widespread damage and flooding.
+The typhoon resulted in numerous fatalities and significant economic losses.
+Despite its destructive impact, Tina eventually weakened and dissipated over the open waters of the Pacific Ocean.

 From July 31 to August 6, Philippine Atmospheric, Geophysical and Astronomical Services Administration tracked the storm, and named it Huling.

 Severe Tropical Storm Victor (Goring)

-From July 30–31, Philippine Atmospheric, Geophysical and Astronomical Services Administration tracked the storm, and named it Goring.
-In China, Victor killed 65 people and caused $241 million in damages.
+Severe Tropical Storm Victor, also known as Goring, was a powerful tropical cyclone that significantly impacted China in 1997.
+The storm, tracked by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) from July 30 to 31, 1997, caused widespread devastation.
+Its destructive force resulted in the tragic loss of 65 lives and economic damages amounting to $241 million.
+Victor's impact underscores the significant threat posed by tropical cyclones and highlights the importance of preparedness and disaster response measures in affected regions.